 The University of Wisconsin–Madison provides over 2,000 teaching assistant (TA) opportunities to graduate students across a wide variety of disciplines.
-The contributions of TAs in the classroom, lab, studio, and field are essential to the university’s education mission.
+The contributions of TAs in the classroom, lab, studio, and field are essential to the university’s educational mission.

 In order to recognize excellence on the part of TAs across campus, each year the Graduate School, with administrative and financial assistance from the College of Letters & Science and the Morgridge Center, sponsors awards for exceptional teaching by graduate students.
 These awards are open to all UW–Madison master’s and doctoral students appointed as TAs.

 The campus-wide TA Awards recognize student excellence in six categories:

 The Early Excellence in Teaching Award recognizes outstanding and inspirational performance on the part of TAs with fewer than four semesters of teaching experience.